rsdoiel/antenna/snapshots.md

 date: 2025-07-29, from: Michael Tsai

 Juli Clover (release notes, security, enterprise, developer, full installer, IPSW): According to Apple&#8217;s release notes, the update provides important bug fixes and security updates.
 See also: Howard Oakley and Mr. Macintosh.
-Previously: macOS 15.5
+Previously: macOS 15.5 Update (2025-07-30): Howard Oakley: macOS Sequoia 15.6 is likely to be the last scheduled general update before Sequoia enters its two [&#8230;]

 <br>